-We are the 2nd largest branch library at the U of S
+We are the second largest branch library at the University of Saskatchewan

 We opened in 1970

-We serve the Colleges of Medicine, Dentistry, Nursing, Pharmacy and Nutrition, Kinesiology, and the School of Physical Therapy
+We serve the colleges of Dentistry, Kinesiology, Medicine, Nursing, and Pharmacy and Nutrition, and the Schools of Physical Therapy and Public Health

-We provide access to 16 Learning Commons computers, 4 Mac computers, 3 public access computers, a scanner, both a black and white and a colour printer, 9 open network lines and access to the U of S wireless network
+We provide access to 18 PC computers, 4 Mac computers, 3 public access computers, photocopier/scanners, a black-and-white and a colour printer, open network lines and access to the U of S wireless network

 Telephone: (306) 966-5991 Facsimile: (306) 966-5918

-External borrowers are persons not affiliated with the U of S and may purchase a borrower's card at the cost $150.00 per year.
-This allows borrowing of books and journals, but not access to university owned electronic resources, such as databases and journals.
-External borrowers can contact the library to purchase a card
+External borrowers not affiliated with the U of S may purchase a borrower's card from the library at the cost $150.00 per year.
+This allows borrowing of books and journals.
+This does not include accessing university owned electronic resources.

 Items may be behind the circulation desk waiting for reshelving, being used by someone in the library, being repaired, being photocopied, or just plain lost!
 Or maybe it's in another branch location